Prescott, Ontario: Arrival of the Loyalists

 British settlement in the area began with a group of United Empire Loyalists led by Edward Jessup.
 During the American Revolutionary War, Jessup fought with the King's Royal Regiment of New York and later led his own Loyal Rangers, which served in a defensive capacity along the Saint Lawrence.
 After the war, members of the regiment were resettled in what would later become Eastern Ontario.
 Jessup, his son, and their followers settled in Augusta and Edwardsburgh townships.
-Johnstown in Edwardsburgh Township was an initial landing place and was the town site to be settled, in 1789.
+Johnstown in Edwardsburgh Township was an initial landing place and was the town site to be settled in 1789.
 In 1792, it was briefly the administrative seat for the Eastern District before a more permanent administration was established at New Johnstown (now Cornwall); later, it was the seat of the eponymous Johnstown District before again losing its position, this time to Elizabethtown (Brockville).
 In 1796, provisions of the Jay Treaty led to a British evacuation from Fort Oswegatchie, as the land had legally become a part of the United States.
 Within months, this area was soon occupied by American settlers, who named it Ogdensburgh (later Ogdensburg) after Samuel Ogden, a prominent landowner and speculator.

 Fort Wellington

 In 1810, Jessup and his son laid out a townsite within Augusta Township near Johnstown, which they named Prescott in honour of General Robert Prescott, who had been governor-in-chief in The Canadas and had participated in British campaigns in the area, being the aide-de-camp tasked with delivering the news of the fall of Fort Lévis fifty years earlier.
 Jessup began to take the first steps toward building a concentrated settlement by constructing a log schoolhouse along with a teacher's residence, which was built from stone.
 With the outbreak of the War of 1812, American troops began using Ogdensburg and Fort Oswegatchie as a base to raid settlements in Upper Canada.
-Soon, the two Jessup home plots were expropriated by the British Army for use as a barracks.
+Soon, the two Jessup home plots were expropriated by the British Army for use as barracks.
 The army also later constructed a purpose-built fort, which was named Fort Wellington.
-The fort served its intended purpose of impeding American use of the Saint Lawrence for military purposes, and was never directly attacked.
+The fort served its intended purpose of impeding American use of the Saint Lawrence for military purposes and was never directly attacked.
 Following the end of the war, the fort was soon abandoned and began to deteriorate.

 During the Upper Canada Rebellion, Fort Wellington was repaired and reactivated.
 It became the main supply base for government forces in the region, which made it a tempting military target.
 In 1838, a group of Hunter Patriots attempted to land at Prescott, hoping to use Fort Wellington as a beachhead for an invasion of Upper Canada.
 They were repelled by the town militia and fled downriver, then landed at the small hamlet of Newport, which afforded them a strong defensive position dominated by a large stone windmill.
 The Battle of the Windmill ensued, leading to the defeat of the Hunter Patriot group.